stett/stett.github.io/_posts/2017-03-02-idea-for-generating-meshes-from-convex-mathematical-geometry.md

 * The `find_furthest(direction)` functions are fairly simple, especially with the convention that `direction` is given in the space of the object.
 For a point primitive, for example, `find_furthest` will always return the origin.
 For a line segment, it will always return one of the endpoints (whichever is most aligned with `direction`).
 For a sphere, it will return a vector of the length of its radius, aligned with `direction`.

 * Minkowski sums are easily obtained by simply adding the results of the `find_furthest` functions of two primitives.

+* I'm not sure this is the best way to achieve good debug meshes for geometry defined with a `find_furthest` function.
+Please comment if you've got an idea or know a better way :)

 [1]: {{ site.url }}/assets/convex-geometric-volumes.png
 [2]: {{ site.url }}/assets/sphere-swept-shapes.png